Read on for a tasty gluten free chicken wings recipe featuring almond meal and seasoning.

 Why You Should Bake or Air Fry Your Chicken wings

 Most times when you get wings out, it will consist of gluten free fried chicken.
-The problem is with the oils that used to fry foods.
+The problem is with the oils that are used to fry foods.
 They are not the most nutritious thing to be eating.
 That is why I usually recommend having baked chicken wings instead.

 How to Make Gluten Free Chicken Wings